-9. Multi-agency working
+9 Multi-agency working

-Whaddon Church of England School know what the role of schools is, as a relevant agency, within the three safeguarding partner arrangements and as required, will contribute to multi-agency working, in line with the statutory guidance 'Working Together to Safeguard Children'.

-When named as a relevant agency and involved in safeguarding arrangements, Whaddon Church of England School will co-operate alongside other agencies with the published arrangements.

-Whaddon Church of England School will contribute to inter-agency plans to offer children support of early help and those children supported through child protection plans.

-Whaddon Church of England School will allow access for and work with children's social care to conduct or consider whether to conduct as section17 or section 47 assessment.

-If, following a referral, the situation is not improving for the child, the DSL will follow the escalation process.
+- 9.10 Whaddon C of E School know what the role of schools is, as a relevant agency, within the three safeguarding partner arrangements and as required, will contribute to multi-agency working, in line with the statutory guidance 'Working Together to Safeguard Children'. - 9.11 When named as a relevant agency and involved in safeguarding arrangements, Whaddon C of E School will co-operate alongside other agencies with the published arrangements. - 9.12 Whaddon C of E School will contribute to inter-agency plans to offer children support of early help and those children supported through child protection plans. - 9.13 Whaddon C of E School will allow access for and work with children's social care to conduct or consider whether to conduct as section17 or section 47 assessment. - 9.14 If, following a referral, the situation is not improving for the child, the DSL will follow the escalation process.

-10. Supporting Staff
+10 Supporting Staff

-We recognise that staff becoming involved with a child who has suffered harm, or appears to be likely to suffer harm, could find the situation stressful and upsetting.
+10.1 We recognise that staff becoming involved with a child who has suffered harm, or appears to be likely to suffer harm, could find the situation stressful and upsetting.
 We will support such staff by providing an opportunity to talk through their anxieties with the DSL and to seek further support if necessary.
-This could be provided by the Headteacher or another trusted colleague, Occupational Health, and/or a representative of a professional body, Employee Assistance Programme or trade union, as appropriate.
+This could be provided by the Headteacher or another trusted colleague, Occupational Health, and/or a representative of a professional body, Employee Assistance Programme (PAM) or trade union, as appropriate.

-11. Safer Recruitment
+11 Safer Recruitment

-Whaddon Church of England School follows the guidance as set out in the KCSIE together with the information provided by the Bucks Safeguarding Children Partnership to ensure that all the appropriate checks have been carried out on new staff and volunteers.
+Whaddon School follows the guidance as set out in the KCSIE together with the information provided by the Bucks Safeguarding Children Partnership to ensure that all of the appropriate checks have been carried out on new staff and volunteers.